Table of Contents

 - After one month, the preparation is filtered to get Pravahi Mahasudarshan Quath.

 Swertia chirata is a bitter medicinal plant indigenous to Himalayas in India, Nepal and Bhutan.
 It is known as kirata Tikta, Nidrari, Ramasenka, kairata (Sanskrit), Chiravata (urdu), Qasabuzzarirah (Arabic, Farsi) and Chiretta (trade name).
-For medicinal properties whole plant is used.
+For the medicinal properties whole plant is used.
 It has hepatoprotective, digestive, astringent, laxative, anti-inflammatory and anti-malarial properties.

 Chiretta is bitter in taste (Rasa), pungent after digestion (Vipaka), and is cool in effect (Virya).